epic-gateway/true-ingress/src/README.md

 #### Done

 - PoC quality
-- Read from /write into shared maps to configure PFC.
+- Read from /write into shared maps to configure TrueIngress.

 #### Todo